 Main Street Tours was founded in 2005 by Kim and Ginny Billings Lewis.
 It is an expression of decades of love and appreciation for the rare quality of life we all share who are able to call the Southern Oregon region “home.”

 Ginny’s family were original Ashland, Oregon homesteaders who still 150 years later live on and run the Billings Farm & Ranch on the north side of Ashland.
 Ginny’s Great Grandfather co-founded the Ashland Chataqua Movement and building which later was built upon for the current walls of the Elizabethan Outdoor Theatre of the Oregon Shakespeare Theatre.
-Her father, John Billings at 97 years old, just recently passed away at Billings Farm where he was raised-leaving a well respected legend of community service.

 Chris Wagenet: Tour Guide